Rule of Saint Francis: The Rule of 1221

 Jacques de Vitry, in a letter written at Genoa, in 1216 says that the rule of 1209 was successively improved at the annual general chapter at Portiuncula by new statutes, the fruit of ever-growing experience.
 The traditional "Legend of the Three Companions" says (c. xiv): "At Whitsuntide [every year] all the brethren assembled unto St. Mary and consulted how best they might observe the Rule.
 Moreover St. Francis gave unto them admonition, rebukes, and precepts, according as seemed good unto him by the counsel of the Lord."

 During the years 1219-1220 in the absence of the holy founder in the East, some events happened which determined Francis to recast his rule, in order to prevent similar troubles in the future.
 The only author who informs us well on this point is Jordanus of Giano in his Chronicle.
 The vicars left in charge of the brothers by Francis having made some innovations against the spirit of the rule, and Francis having heard of this, he immediately returned to Italy and with the help of Cardinal-Protector Ugolino repressed the disorders.
 One of these innovations was a prohibition against eating meat.
 This Francis overruled in keeping with Acts 10:15, "What God has made clean, you are not to call profane".
 Jordanus then goes on: "And thus the disturbers with the help of the Lord being kept down, he [St. Francis] reformed the Order according to its statutes.
-And the blessed Francis seeing that brotherCaesarius [of Spires] was learned in holy letters, he charged him to embellish with texts of the Gospel the Rule which he himself had written with simple words."
+And the blessed Francis seeing that brother Caesarius [of Spires] was learned in holy letters, he charged him to embellish with texts of the Gospel the Rule which he himself had written with simple words."

 In the early years, Francis had been able to lead the friars by his personal charisma.
 As their number grew, and there were scattered in distant countries many who had never or rarely met the founder.
 Angelo Clareno says that at some general chapter the ministers and custodes, asked Cardinal Ugolino to use his influence with Francis that he might introduce some organization into the order according to the Rules of Augustine, Benedict, and Bernard, and that they might receive some influence.
 Francis being questioned, answered that he was called to walk by the way of simplicity, and that he would always follow the folly of the Cross.
 The chapter at which this occurred was most, likely the one of 1220.